The Drama Downunder

 It also allows you to sign up for a reminder of when your next sexual health check is, notify sexual partners anonymously that they need to get checked for an STI, find local clinics and services near you, and search by STI symptom.

 ReThink the Drink

-ReThink the Drink seeks to inspire alcohol culture change amongst LBQ women living in regional Victoria.
-Studies have shown LBQ women engage in risky drinking behaviours at higher levels than their heterosexual counterparts.
-The project includes a print and digital campaign that calls for women to share their story online.
+ReThink the Drink seeks to inspire alcohol culture change amongst LGBTIQ women.
+Studies have shown LGBTIQ women engage in risky drinking behaviours at higher levels than their heterosexual counterparts.
+The project also includes women who have shared their stories about alcohol use.

 Down An' Dirty